Best Forex Brokers in Singapore (2026)

 SaxoTraderGO is the web and mobile platform, while SaxoTraderPRO is the desktop offering aimed at professional traders who need L2 market data and full order book visibility.
 Both platforms publish granular spread data by order size and time of day, a rare level of pricing transparency in the retail space.

-Pricing gets meaningfully tighter at higher account tiers.
+Trading costs become more competitive at the Platinum and VIP account levels.
 The Platinum and VIP accounts reduce spreads and commissions noticeably compared to Classic.
 At larger volume, the rebate structure brings effective costs in tight.
 On lower volumes, the Classic account pricing does not pull ahead of CMC or IG.

 The S$3,000 minimum deposit makes Saxo inaccessible to those starting with a very small capital base.
 The platform complexity also implies a steeper learning curve.
-This is best positioned for experienced traders already comfortable with institutional-grade interfaces who want a multi-asset setup under one CMS-licensed roof.
+Saxo is generally better suited to experienced traders who require advanced multi-asset trading tools.

 5. Pepperstone